Statue of General Wolfe

 The southern half of the Royal Observatory is devoted to astronomy and includes the 120-seat state-of-the-art Peter Harrison Planetarium...

-One of London’s loveliest expanses of green, with a rose garden, picturesque walks, Anglo-Saxon tumuli and astonishing views from the...
+This is one of London’s loveliest expanses of green, with a rose garden, picturesque walks, Anglo-Saxon tumuli and astonishing views...

 The Orangery at the Fan Museum has lovely trompe l’œil murals, a fan-shaped garden and afternoon tea four days a week.

 Greenwich Park, Blackheath Ave · interesting places nearby